msucedo/HWdapp/README.md

 cd HWdapp
 yarn deployLocal
 ```
-copy the address from the terminal window
-1. open HWdapp/react-zone/src/app.js
-2. update "contractAddress" with your copied address.
 ###### Terminal window 3 - deploy server to interact with your application at `http://localhost:3000/`
 ```bash
 cd HWdapp